ltratt/aeschylus/README.md

 On Unix, you can probably copy most of the above, at least at first, but you'll almost certainly need to change `AUDIO_DEVICE` and `AUDIO_DRIVER` at a minimum.

-You also need to define the following functions:
+You also need to define the following functions which setup/teardown any setup for the screencast (e.g. I kill/suspend several applications I don't want appearing in the video), though you can leave all of their bodies blank:

 ```
 setup_screencast() {}